vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 Did you know that you can run Cloud Foundry directly on top of Kubernetes?
 That means you can get the same smooth `cf push` experience on your Kubernetes cluster.
 Just think, less YAML, less `kubectl`, less stress!
 You can get started with our [CF for K8s guide][cf-on-k8s].

+If you liked this guide, you might find these others in our 'Python Like A Pro' series useful:

+- [Install Python Like A Pro!][gs-pyenv]
+- [Managing Python Project Dependencies Like A Pro!][gs-pyenv-venv]
+- [Managing Python Global Packages Like A Pro][gs-pipx]
+- [Build Python Docker Containers Like A Pro!][gs-cnb]

 And if you'd prefer to see Cloud Foundry in action without actually following the steps above, check out our video guide:

 {{< youtube qLg2xtQ5kTA >}}